 CWA has two leather artists, one sewing and one Pine Needle Basket weaver.

-Lydia Verdugo of Leather Works of Tucson creates a variety of beautiful work: wallets, guitar straps, purses, belts, and more to order.
+Lydia Verdugo of Leather Works of Tucson creates a variety of beautiful work for men and women: wallets, guitar straps, purses, belts, and more to order.

 Sherri Cleveland of Gypsy Stone & Leather focuses on pet collars, key chains and more.

 Janis Warne combines her love of pottery, stones and Pine Needle Baskets

 Becky Zimmerman sews Hassocks, totes and pillows, many with cat designs.

 Mary K Pyle of Play A New Tune recycles furniture with a creative touch.